gocodezhang/de-duplicate-leads/README.md

 npm run initalize
 ```

-- Please call the function `deDuplicateStable` to run de-duplicate process and note below as an example
+- Please call the function `deDuplicateStable` in CLI to run de-duplicate process and note below as an example

 ```sh
 const data =